 - New sales managers, and some seasoned ones, make this big mistake: they try to be involved in as many deals as possible.
-This leads to burn out! - Successful sales managers multiply themselves in others, investing in rep development, because rep development drives deals and scales sales. - Rep development is a process that progresses from watching others sell to selling with someone, from being watched and, finally, launched.
-Don't rush it! - Your career trajectory is entirely dependent on being able to build robust sales capacity on your team, not closing deals yourself.
+This leads to burn out! - Successful sales managers multiply themselves in others, investing in rep development, because rep development drives deals and scales sales. - Rep development is a process that takes time and requires a sales manager to become an exceptional sales coach.
+This is your highest priority! - Your career trajectory is entirely dependent on being able to develop all the sales reps on your team, not closing deals yourself.